About the Baillieu Library

 The Baillieu's service facilities have seen numerous transformations over the years.
 A major renovation of the ground floor was undertaken by Lyons Architects in 2011.
 The new space highlights elements of its mid-century design, such as the circular staircase and tiled pillars.
 It offers a flexible learning space which includes bookable rooms and an after hours zone for early morning and late night study.

 The traditional loans and reference desks have been replaced by a single service desk - designed to optimise collaboration - along with self-service check-out and check-in facilities.
 The library's reference and high use collections have remained on the ground floor.

-Lyons were also responsible for the refurbishment of the first floor exhibition space in 2013, creating the Noel Shaw Gallery and a flexible space for graduate study and public events; this enhances the Library’s ability to engage with the University and the wider community.
+Lyons were also responsible for the creation of the Noel Shaw Gallery in 2013, along with a flexible space for graduate study and public events.

-Into the futureThe Baillieu has continued its evolution over the past two years, with the north end of the ground floor being transformed into an extended student precinct which links to the prestigious Arts West building.
+Into the futureThe Baillieu has continued its evolution over recent years, with the north end of the ground floor being transformed into an extended student precinct linking to the prestigious Arts West building.
 The new library space, designed by NTC Architects, provides over 200 additional seats, bookable computers and study booths, a 10-person project room and after-hours access seven days a week.
 Meanwhile, the south-west section of the ground floor has now been reconfigured to offer yet more project rooms and flexible study spaces.

 The Baillieu’s second floor has also been remodelled to add to and improve our study spaces - again designed by NTC Architects.
 Come and see the completed renovations or have a look at our Projects and Redevelopments website to find out more.